10 Best Analog Multimeters of 2023 – Reviews & Top Picks

 1. Sanwa Em7000 Analog Multimeter – Best Overall

-We liked that it uses AA and 9V batteries (included, no less).
-No need to chase down specialized batteries to power this multimeter!
+We liked that it uses AA and 9V batteries; no need to chase down specialized batteries to power this multimeter!
 And in addition to the accurate readings, the 20-megohm resistance makes this one of the best multimeters around.
 Finally, the lack of an auto shut-off feature was very convenient.

 What’s the downside?
-Just one: the lack of backlight can make it hard to read the gauge, especially if you’re working in a dark area.
-Despite this, we still think this is the best analog multimeter on the market this year.
+The lack of backlight can make it hard to read the gauge, especially if you’re working in a dark area.
+Despite this, we still think this is the best analog multimeter this year.

 - Regular batteries